p3palazzo/comparative-histories/citations.md

 (Baydar Nalbantoğlu 1998:14)

-"his gaze witnesses its own historiographical violence prior to his appropriation of the non-West into his comparative method.2 What I am interested in here is not the criticism of Fletcher's method per se, but his momentary recognition of how his framework violates difference; how the writing of history makes history."
+"his gaze witnesses its own historiographical violence prior to his appropriation of the non-West into his comparative method.
+What I am interested in here is not the criticism of Fletcher's method per se, but his momentary recognition of how his framework violates difference; how the writing of history makes history."
 (Baydar Nalbantoğlu 1998:14)

-"In 1975 James Palmes eliminated all broad classifications and provided a straight run of forty chapters.2 Following the first chapter on Egyptian architecture, eight chapters cover all the non-Western sections.
+"In 1975 James Palmes eliminated all broad classifications and provided a straight run of forty chapters.
+Following the first chapter on Egyptian architecture, eight chapters cover all the non-Western sections.
 The "pure" continuity of Western styles from ancient Greece to the twentieth century is preserved.
 Non-Western sections are almost